GVThorne/GoldLinkAPI/docs/source/gv_items.rst

 LogCall
 ########

 It is possible to log incoming and outgoing telephone calls within Gold-Vision using Gold-Link.
-To do so, you can make a **LogCall** request like below:
+To do so, a **LogCall** request can be made like below:

 .. code-block:: html